-If your brokerage firm goes out of business and is a member of the Securities Investor Protection Corporation (SIPC), then your cash and securities held by the brokerage firm may be protected up to $500,000, including a $250,000 limit for cash.
+If your brokerage firm goes out of business, cannot meet its obligation to customers, and is a member of the Securities Investor Protection Corporation (SIPC), then your cash and securities held by the brokerage firm may be protected up to $500,000, including a $250,000 limit for cash.
 When a SIPC member becomes insolvent, SIPC will ask a court to appoint a trustee to supervise the firm's liquidation and to process investors' claims.

-Another coverage problem may occur when investors place their cash or securities in the hands of a non-SIPC member.
+SIPC Protection does not apply when investors place their cash or securities in the hands of a non-SIPC member.
+SIPC only protects customers of its member firms.
 Always make sure that the brokerage firm and its clearing firm are members of SIPC.
 Firms are required by law to tell you if they're not.
 You can also search SIPC's Membership Database or contact its Membership Department at the address below to find out whether a firm is a member of SIPC:

 Securities Investor Protection Corporation

 1667 K St. N.W., Suite 1000

 You can also protect yourself by making payments only to firms that are members of SIPC.
 Never make a check out to a sales representative, and never send checks to an address different from the business address of the brokerage firm or a designated address listed in the prospectus.

 For more information about SIPC and the protections it provides, please visit SIPC's website, which includes an informational video, “What Is The Securities Investor Protection Corporation?”
 You may also want to read FINRA's “Your Rights Under SIPC” webpage.